Skip to content

 • An annual review meeting must take place to discuss the EHCP.

-• Within 2 weeks of your meeting, you should receive a written report.
-If you think something is incorrect or missing, you should contact the person who chaired the meeting to discuss.
+• Within 2 weeks of your meeting, you should receive a written report from the Chair of the meeting (in most cases this will be the SENCo).
+The Chair must also submit the report to your EHC Coordinator at the council within 2 weeks of the meeting.
+(Find who your EHC Coordinator is) If you think something is incorrect or missing in the report, you should contact the person who chaired the meeting to discuss.

 • After the meeting, we'll review the EHCP in more detail.